antazoey/xamarin-docs/docs/mac/platform/extensions.md

 - The **System Log** can be accessed from the **Console** app under **Applications** > **Utilities**:

     [![The system log](extensions-images/extension02.png)](extensions-images/extension02.png#lightbox)
 - As noted above, running the extension host application will register it with the system.
 Deleting the application bundle with unregister it.
 - If “stray” versions of an app's extensions are registered, use the following command to locate them (so they can be deleted): `plugin kit -mv`

 <a name="Walkthrough-and-Sample-App"></a>

-## Walkthrough and Sample App
+## Walkthrough

 Since the developer will create and work with Xamarin.Mac extensions in the same way as Xamarin.iOS extensions, please refer to our [Introduction to Extensions](~/ios/platform/extensions.md) documentation for more details.

-An example Xamarin.Mac project containing small, working samples of each extension type can be found [here](/samples/xamarin/mac-samples/extensionsamples).

 <a name="Summary"></a>